Subpart 4.7 - Contractor Records Retention

 (2) Audit and Records-Negotiation ( 52.215-2).

 (b) This subpart is not mandatory on Department of Energy contracts for which the Comptroller General allows alternative records retention periods.
-Apart from this exception, this subpart applies to record retention periods under contracts that are subject to Chapter 137, Title 10, U.S.C., or 40 U.S.C.
+Apart from this exception, this subpart applies to record retention periods under contracts that are subject to 10 U.S.C. chapter 137 legacy provisions ( 10 U.S.C.
+3064) and 10 U.S.C.
+3016 and chapter 203, or 40 U.S.C.
 101, et seq.

 (a) Except as stated in 4.703(b), contractors shall make available records, which includes books, documents, accounting procedures and practices, and other data, regardless of type and regardless of whether such items are in written form, in the form of computer data, or in any other form, and other supporting evidence to satisfy contract negotiation, administration, and audit requirements of the contracting agencies and the Comptroller General for-